Magic vs. Cavaliers Player Props Betting Odds

 |3.5 (Over: +118)

-- Wednesday's over/under for Donovan Mitchell is 27.5.
-That is 0.4 more than his season average.
+- The 29.5-point over/under for Mitchell on Monday is 1.9 higher than his scoring average.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.